calyxir/calyx/docs/frontends/queues.md

 Popping the most favorably ranked element from a PIFO tree is relatively straightforward: popping the root PIFO tells us which child PIFO to pop from next, and we recurse until we reach a leaf PIFO.
 We refer interested readers to [this][sivaraman16] research paper for more details on PIFO trees.

-Our frontend allows for the creation of PIFO trees of any height, but with two restrictions:
+Our frontend allows for the creation of PIFO trees of any height, number of children, and with the scheduling policy at each internal node being _round-robin_ or _strict_.
-- The tree must be binary-branching.
-- The scheduling policy at each internal node must be _round-robin_.

 See the [source code][pifo_tree.py] for an example where we create a PIFO tree of height 2.
 Specifically, the example implements the PIFO tree described in §2 of [this][mohan23] research paper.